 Thankfully, modern cataract surgery is one of the safest and most effective surgical procedures performed today.
 More than 3 million cataract surgeries are performed in the United States every year, with the vast majority of these procedures produce excellent visual outcomes.

 Cataract Surgery Basics

-The procedure typically is performed on an outpatient basis using only local anesthesia and does not require an overnight stay in a hospital or other care facility.
+The procedure typically is performed on an outpatient basis and does not require an overnight stay in a hospital or other care facility.

-Most modern cataract procedures involve the use of a high-frequency ultrasound probe that breaks up the cloudy lens into small pieces, which are then gently removed from the eye with suction.
+Most modern cataract procedures involve the use of a high-frequency ultrasound device that breaks up the cloudy lens into small pieces, which are then gently removed from the eye with suction.

 This procedure, called phacoemulsification or "phaco," can be performed with smaller incisions than previous surgical techniques for cataract removal, promoting faster healing and reducing the risk of cataract surgery complications, such as a retinal detachment.